 Why ADUs Are So Popular

 ADUs are effective hyper-local solutions to widespread issues of population and housing.
 Between 2010 and 2020, 80 percent of all U.S. metropolitan areas increased in population.
-Over the next 40 years, the U.S. population is expected to grow by another 79 million, reaching a total population of 400 million by 2058.
+By 2060, the U.S. population is expected to grow by another 79 million, reaching a total population of 400 million by 2058.

 Filling in, not spreading out, is the newest trend in housing, and it's a trend that's likely to stay.
 Filling in large residential lots creates denser neighborhoods, checks suburban sprawl, expands affordable housing, and lightens traffic on public roads.